kestra-io/docs/docs/user-interface-guide/README.md

 ## Table how to

 Data tables are tables that display information in table format.
-There are for exemple some list of flows and executions displayed like this.
+There are for example some list of flows and executions displayed like this.

 This table display let you browse data in many ways.
 Here are the main concepts about browsing data: